PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:06:47
+Last updated: 2024-04-02 18:07:21
-Random Quote: I know but one freedom and that is the freedom of the mind. - Antoine de Saint-Exupéry
+Random Quote: Not every difficult and dangerous thing is suitable for training, but only that which is conducive to success in achieving the object of our effort. - Epictetus